BDC Hamburger Icon

 Open row

 As a business owner, you’re responsible for the work you and your employees do, as well as for your customers’ health and safety while they’re at your workplace.
-As a result, clients can sue your company if they’re injured or their property is damaged in the course of doing business.
-General liability insurance can offer you financial protection from legal claims brought against your business.
+As a result, a client can sue your company if they’re injured or their property is damaged in the course of doing business.
+General liability insurance provides financial protection from legal claims brought against your business.

 What is general liability insurance?